lrfinotti/cybr201_book/03-Number_Theory.md

 1) Perform the long division of the larger by the smaller and replace the larger by the remainder.
 (This remainder now is smaller than the previous smallest element!)
 2) Repeat until you get a remainder of $0$.
-3) The GCD is the last divisor (meaning, the last non-zero smallest element).
+3) The GCD is the last divisor (meaning, the last non-zero remainder/smallest element).
 ```

 So, we have a series of long divisions, until we get a remainder of $0$: